johnno1962/InjectionIII/README.md

 The file watcher can be disabled & enabled while the app is running using the status bar menu.
 While the file watcher is disabled you can still force injections through manually using a hotkey `ctrl-=` (remember to save the file first!)

 If you inject a subclass of `XCTest` InjectionIII will try running that individual test inside your application provided has been compiled at some time in the past and doesn't require test specific support code.
+If the menu item "Enable TDD" is enabled, when you inject a file InjectionIII will search for test sources containing that filename, inject them and run the test.

 You can detect when a *class* has been injected in your code (to reload a view controller for example) by adding an `@objc func injected()` class or instance method.
 The instance `@objc